This tutorial will help you run and interpret a Spearman non parametric correlation test on quantitative variables in Excel using XLSTAT.

 Because the data are not continuous but ordinal, we choose to use the Spearman correlation coefficient instead of the Pearson correlation coefficient which is the usual one for continuous data.

-In the Outputs tab, we choose the results we want to display.
+In the Outputs tab, we choose the results we want to display using the checkbox.

 In the Charts tab, we select the correlations maps we want to display.